 - On your PC, set up iCloud for Windows and turn on iCloud Photo Library.

 If you want to download a few photos or videos, you can use iCloud.com to download the most recent version of photos and videos to your computer.
 Just go to iCloud.com and open the Photos app.
 Then select the photos and videos you want to download and click .

-My Photo Stream photos are automatically imported to your Photos library, unless My Photo Stream and Automatic Import are turned off in the app's preferences.
-If you enabled iCloud Photo Library, you can find your photos in the All Photos folder instead of My Photo Stream.
+My Photo Stream* photos are automatically imported to your Photos library on your Mac, unless My Photo Stream and Automatic Import are turned off in the app preferences.
+If you turn on iCloud Photo Library, you can find your photos in the All Photos folder instead of My Photo Stream.

 You can also use the steps below to manually copy your photos and videos.
 Any comments or likes connected to a shared photo aren't saved, and photos and videos saved from shared albums aren't full resolution.

 Copy photos from iCloud Photo Sharing on your iPhone, iPad, or iPod touch

 On your iPhone, iPad, or iPod touch with iOS 8 or later: